Have you ever wondered if Pomeranian Mixed With Husky, also commonly known as The Pomsky Dog Breed, is right for you and your growing family?

 The breed comes in different colors, be it black, white, grey, brown, etc. from both sides of the original strain.
 They have a lot of furs that tend to shed a lot.

 Temperament/Characteristics of the Pomeranian mixed with Husky

-This cute, silly, and super friendly dog is suitable for the apartment too, and more than anything, the dog likes to be the center of attention and because if their cute, adorable appearance and friendly character, they always get the attention they long for.
+This cute, silly, and super friendly dog is suitable for the apartment too.
+More than anything, the dog likes to be the center of attention.
+If their cute, adorable appearance and friendly character, they always get the attention they long for.